dbzl-project11/dbzl-project11.github.io/rules/legalPotaras.md

 ---
 ## Potaras

-So here is the deal, every player has 7 points with which to customize.
+Every player has 7 points with which to customize.
 Below is a list of abilities and an explanation of what they do.
 They are grouped by how many points they cost.
 Look over them and start debating with your team how to best use them.
 If you have any question about what something does, by all means ask, and we will do our best to help.

+### Potara Rules

+- Unless otherwise specified, all potaras are restricted to 2 per team.
+    - Restricted to one per team: Eternal Life, Style of the Strong, any blue potara
+    - "utility" potaras have no such restriction.
+These include
+        - Aura change
+        - Broly's Ring
+        - Flight

+- Blue potaras are restricted to one per player

+- To keep Defense in-line with the other potaras, you may only use two Defense potaras in any combination.

 #### Potaras